syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Bookmarks.md

 ---
 title: Working with Bookmarks
 description: Bookmarks by using Essential PDF- Bookmark
-platform: file-formats
+platform: FileFormat
 control: PDF
 documentation: UG
 ---
 # Working with Bookmarks

-**Essential** **PDF** provides support to insert, remove and modify the bookmarks in the PDF Document.
+Essential PDF provides support to insert, remove and modify the bookmarks in the PDF Document.

 ## Adding Bookmarks in a PDF

-The **PdfBookmarkBase** collection represents the bookmarks in a PDF document.
+The PdfBookmarkBase collection represents the bookmarks in a PDF document.
 To add a bookmark in a new PDF document, use the following code examples.

+{% tabs %}
 {% highlight c# %}
-[C#]

 //Creates a new document.